View peer provider resources below, or return to the

 - Use shared decision-making skills for more engaging meetings with doctors and other health professionals

-For more information on the Power of Peer Providers, check out our eSolutions The Gifts Peer Providers Bring.
+- For more information on the power of peer providers, check out our edition of eSolutions on The Gifts Peer Providers Bring.

-A Pilot Test of a Peer Navigator Intervention for Improving the health of Individuals with Serious Mental Illness demonstrated that Peer Health Navigators positively impacted health.
+- A Pilot Test of a Peer Navigator Intervention for Improving the Health of Individuals with Serious Mental Illness demonstrates that peer health navigators positively impact health.

-The Evolving Behavioral Health Workforce conference, 2013 featured presentations on the peer workforce.
+The 2013 Evolving Behavioral Health Workforce conference featured presentations on the peer workforce, including: